dirkwhoffmann/vAmigaTS/Agnus/DIW/README.md

 ## Objective

+Verifies the emulation of the display window (DIW).

+#### diw1 - diw11

-This test suite verfies properties of the DIWSTRT and DIWSTOP registers.
+These tests utilize the Copper to manipulate DIWSTRT and DIWSTOP in various ways.

-#### diw9, diw10, diw11

-These three tests provide strong evidence for the hypothesis that the H flip-flop is automatically set at the beginning of each frame.

-#### diw12

-Opens the display window very early, inside the VBLANK area.

-Dirk Hoffmann, 2019
+Dirk Hoffmann, 2019 - 2021